COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

 - Franklin Square: 974;

-In the past 24 hours, there were 127,869 COVID-19 tests were administered in New York, resulting in 2,321 positive cases, a 1.81 percent infection rate.
-Hospitalizations are up to 1,227 and there were 14 new virus-related deaths.
+In the past 24 hours, there were 127,86 COVID-19 tests were administered in New York, resulting in 2,321 positive cases, a 1.81 percent infection rate.
+Hospitalizations are up to 1,227 and there were 14 new virus-related deaths for the third day in a row.

 Since the pandemic began, New York has administered 14,900,623 COVID-19 tests, with 513,689 testing positive.
 A total of 25,853 New Yorkers have died since mid-March.